Moya Greene: Career

 On May 27, 2010, Greene was appointed Chief Executive-designate of Britain's Royal Mail.
 Replacing the departed Adam Crozier from early July, the first non-Briton and first woman to hold the post, she oversaw the privatisation of Britain's postal service.
 Greene was the highest paid UK Civil Servant in 2010, with a basic salary of £498,000.
 Her total compensation for 2012/13 was reported by the Royal Mail as £3.7 million.

 Greene is also a member of the board of directors for the coffee shop chain Tim Hortons.

 In February 2013 she was assessed as the 12th most powerful woman in Britain by Woman's Hour on BBC Radio 4.

 In August 2013 she repaid £250,000 in expenses she had claimed to fund buying a house, after Business Secretary Vince Cable objected to the payment.

 Greene was named as Financial Times Person of the Year in 2014.
 Judge Luke Johnson said "She did a fantastic job managing the unions, politicians and media and floating the business last year.
 It was an almost impossible task to reconcile demands from all the competing stakeholders – and sell a declining business such as post and parcel delivery to the stock market – but she pulled it off."

 In September 2020, it was announced that Greene had been appointed by the Premier of Newfoundland and Labrador, Andrew Furey, as chair of the provincial government's newly established "Economic Recovery Team".

 Personal life

 Greene has an adult daughter from her marriage to Malcolm Rowe, which ended in divorce.
 She wed Roger Springall, a British physician, in June 2014.
 She lives in Fulham, London.

+Greene was appointed a Dame in the 2018 Birthday Honours Lists, and to the Order of Canada in 2019 Canadian Honours Lists.